Challenger banks like Neo Financial and EQ Bank, and financial technology companies like KOHO are changing the financial landscape for consumers.

 They offer high interest savings accounts with rates up to 125x what big banks are offerings as well as multiple ways to save on banking fees.

-For example, KOHO pays up to 2% cash back on ‘debit’ purchases, and Neo Financial has a no-fee cash back credit card.
+For example, KOHO pays up to 2% cash back on ‘debit’ purchases, and Neo Financial has a no-annual-fee cash back credit card.

 This KOHO vs. Neo comparison covers the basic things you need to know about them.